 After a long day, it’s hard not to look forward to a much-needed night’s sleep.
-However, if you’re one of many that suffers from night sweats, that coveted downtime might not seem so appealing.
+However, if you’re one of many that suffer from night sweats, that coveted downtime might not seem so appealing.
 Whether you’re affected by hot flashes or cold sweats, there are a variety of ways to make your sleep more comfortable.
 Night sweats, also known as hyperhidrosis, occur when your body sweats more than necessary.
 This can be caused by both hot flashes and cold sweats, and can each occur for various reasons.
 The known causes of night sweats include:

 - Hormonal changes